- Who is eligible for a UK Student Visa Extension?

 Can my dependent family members stay in the UK with me?

-With student visas, it’s possible dependents can stay with you as long as you are going to:
+With student visas, it’s possible dependents can stay with you as long as you are either:

 As a reminder, the UK government defines a dependent as a legal spouse, civil partner, or common-law partner, children under the age of 18.
 Families will need to prove their relationships with their dependents by providing original copies of marriage/civil partnership paperwork and/or birth certificates for children